As an NCHA videographer, you are required to provide judges with copies of classes at the immediate end of the show.

 Centered to the pen

-The only acceptable format for recording NCHA approved classes is:
+The only acceptable media format for recording NCHA approved classes is:

 VHS tape